Paving Matroids: Defining Equations and Associated Varieties: Introduction

-In general, finding a finite set of generators for $I_{M}$ can be quite challenging, and they also appear in the context of conditional independence statements in algebraic statistics; see, for example, \cite{clarke2022conditional, clarke2020conditional, caines2022lattice, mohammadi2018prime, ene2013determinantal}.
-In \cite{mnev1988universality}, the Mnëv-Sturmfels Universality Theorem~demonstrates that matroid varieties adhere to the ``Murphy's Law in Algebraic Geometry," indicating that any singularity in a semi-algebraic set corresponds to a matroid variety with the same singularity.
-Additionally, it is noted in \cite{knutson2013positroid} that the irreducible decomposition of $V_{M}$ remains a difficult task in general and is only known for specific examples of matroids.
-In \cite{clarke2021matroid}, a decomposition strategy for computing the irreducible decomposition of matroid varieties of point-line configurations has been introduced, which can be viewed as an analogue of the Grassmannian stratification by matroids from \cite{gelfand1987combinatorial}.

 {\bf Our contributions.} We will now summarize the main results of this paper.
 In Section~\ref{constructing}, we introduce the concept of liftability, which serves as a geometric technique for constructing polynomials within the ideal $I_{M}$.
-This idea is motivated by the following question. \begin{question} Consider an $n$-paving matroid $M$ and let $\gamma$ be a collection of vectors in $\mathbb{C}^{n}$ indexed by the elements of $M$, lying within a hyperplane $H$ of $\mathbb{C}^{n}$, with $q \in \mathbb{C}^{n} \setminus H$.
+This idea is motivated by the following question. \begin{question} Consider an $n$-paving matroid $M$, i.e.~$M$ is of rank $n$, and every circuit of $M$ is either of size $n$ or $n+1$.
+Let $\gamma$ be a collection of vectors in $\mathbb{C}^{n}$ indexed by the ground set of $M$, lying within a hyperplane $H$ of $\mathbb{C}^{n}$, with $q \in \mathbb{C}^{n} \setminus H$.
 What condition is both necessary and sufficient for the existence of a lifting of the vectors from $\gamma$ at point $q$ to a non-degenerate collection $\widetilde{\gamma} \in V_{\mathcal{C}(M)}$? \end{question}

 We address this question in Lemma~\ref{lift}, where we establish that the desired lifting exists if and only if certain minors of a so-called liftability matrix vanish on the vectors of $\gamma$.
 More precisely, for any vector $q \in \mathbb{C}^{n}$ and any $n$-paving matroid $M$, we define the \textit{liftability matrix} $\mathcal{M}_{q}(M)$ with columns indexed by the elements of $M$ and rows indexed by the $n$-circuits of $M$.
 For each $n$-circuit $c=\{c_{1},c_{2},\ldots,c_{n}\}$, the $c_{i}^{\rm th}$ coordinate of the corresponding row is given by the polynomial $(-1)^{i-1}\left[c_{1},c_{2},\ldots,c_{i-1},\hat{c_{i}},c_{i+1},\ldots, c_{n},q\right]$, while the other entries of the row are set to $0$.